Absolute zero: Charles's law

 From 1787 to 1802, it was determined by Jacques Charles (unpublished), John Dalton, and Joseph Louis Gay-Lussac that, at constant pressure, ideal gases expanded or contracted their volume linearly (Charles's law) by about 1/273 parts per degree Celsius of temperature's change up or down, between 0° and 100° C. This suggested that the volume of a gas cooled at about −273 °C would reach zero.

 Lord Kelvin's work

 After James Prescott Joule had determined the mechanical equivalent of heat, Lord Kelvin approached the question from an entirely different point of view, and in 1848 devised a scale of absolute temperature that was independent of the properties of any particular substance and was based on Carnot's theory of the Motive Power of Heat and data published by Henri Victor Regnault.
 It followed from the principles on which this scale was constructed that its zero was placed at −273 °C, at almost precisely the same point as the zero of the air thermometer, where the air volume would reach "nothing".
 This value was not immediately accepted; values ranging from -271.1 C to -274.5 C, derived from laboratory measurements and observations of astronomical refraction, remained in use in the early 20th century.

+High-precision gas thermometry in the 1930s further narrowed the value.
+In 1937, Masao Kinoshita and Jiro Oishi reported measurements of expansion and pressure coefficients for nitrogen, hydrogen, helium, and neon, deriving the absolute temperature of 0 °C. The Tokyo Tech Museum and Archives later identified Kinoshita and Oishi's measurements, which gave a value close to 273.15 K for the ice point, as part of the experimental basis for the value adopted in 1954 thermometry discussions.